BlockchainCommons/Community/README.md

 * Support blockchain [commons](http://www.lifewithalacrity.com/2015/11/a-revised-ostroms-design-principles-for-collective-governance-of-the-commons-.html) initiatives such as free and open-source software (FOSS), security & cryptography infrastructure, improvements to digital asset security best practices, and applied blockchain research to benefit the larger ecosystem.
 * Allow patrons to be able to contribute back to support the open source blockchain ecosystem that allowed them to be successful.
 * Support senior software engineers & technology companies to participate in the commons by sharing knowledge and best practices of security engineering & architecture.
-* Incentivize junior software engineers or those new to blockchain develop to learn the best practices of the community, and allow more experienced engineers a place to mentor them.
+* Incentivize junior software engineers or those new to blockchain development to learn the best practices of the community, and allow more experienced engineers a place to mentor them.
 * Support blockchain documentation, example code, libraries, tutorials, etc.

 Under discussion: